Defancet/defancet/README.md

 ## Hi there 👋

 Hi, I'm **Maksim Kalutski**, a Frontend Developer and Computer Science student at Brno University of Technology.
-I'm all about making visually stunning and user-friendly web interfaces that people love to interact with.
-I specialize in front-end development, bringing designs to life with modern technologies and best practices.
-I'm constantly learning new frameworks and tools to stay ahead in the ever-evolving tech landscape.

-When I'm not coding, you can find me working on cool side projects, hitting the gym, or exploring new places.
-I love spending time with friends and family, meeting new people, and love experiencing the world around me.

 ## My skills